 The names and addresses of buildings often change over time and entries on the list often reflect the name and address of the building at the time that it was last updated.
 Using the map search tool will help you identify the listed buildings closest to a specific address.
 Some groups of buildings and terraces may be included in one listing entry and be represented by one icon on the map rather than there being an individual map icon for each listed building.

 It is a criminal offence to extend, demolish or carry out internal or external alterations to a listed building without having Listed Building Consent, even if you did not know the building was listed.
-For further information about getting Listed Building Consent please contact our Urban Design and Conservation Team:
+For further information about getting Listed Building Consent please contact our Urban Design and Conservation Team call 020 8753 1081 or email: firstname.lastname@example.org.

-Buildings are listed in their entirety including the exterior and interior so, for example, façades are not listed on their own.
+Buildings are listed in their entirety including the exterior and interior, so for example the effect of statutory listing does not just relate to the facade.
 A listed building includes ‘any object or structure fixed to the building’ and ‘any object or structure within the curtilage [attached land] of the building which, although not fixed to the building, forms part of the land and has done so since before 1 July 1948’.
-Therefore a garden wall attached to a listed building or a building built before July 1948 within the curtilage of a listed building will also be listed.
+Therefore a boundary wall attached to or around a listed building or a building built before July 1948 within the curtilage of a listed building will also be listed.